 Unfortunately, there are always going to be times when you want tickets to a sold out concert or can't find what you're looking for through the main distributors.
 That's when many people are now turning to online auction sites like eBay and community sites like Craigslist or Kijiji.
 While there are some people who have legitimate tickets to sell on these sites, it is also the main breeding ground for illegal ticket sales.

 If you're dealing with an auction on eBay there are some things that you can look for to help you determine the reliability of the seller that you're dealing with.
 Every seller has a rating that they get from past sales where the buyer commented on the transaction.
-This could be for them selling an extra pair of custom orthotics they had made, to a person selling used tires or stamps for collectors.
+This could be for them selling an extra pair of custom made shoes they had made, to a company selling used tires or paco pump parts.
 The more positive feedback and successful transactions that have occurred with that buyer the safer your money usually is.
 For extra reassurance, read all of their negative comments to make sure there is no mention of a scam.

 With Craigslist and like sites you are usually dealing with other people within your city.
 Some people suggest that when you agree to make a purchase you should make the money and ticket exchange in a public place.
 This way you will know that you're getting what you paid for.
 You should never send money over wire transfers.
 If they're living in outside the city and your downtown there's no reason you can't meet in a coffee shop in the middle.